HacKanCuBa/passphrase-py/README.md

 **Passphrase** is a tool to generate **cryptographically secure** passphrases and passwords.

-For **Python 3.2+**, it's currently based on the security of [LibNaCl's](https://github.com/saltstack/libnacl) [randombytes_uniform](https://download.libsodium.org/doc/generating_random_data/#usage), both passphrases and passwords are securelly generated using `libnacl.randombytes_uniform()`.

-For **Python 3.6+**, it's currently based on the security of Python's [Lib/secrets](https://docs.python.org/3/library/secrets.html#module-secrets), both passphrases and passwords are securelly generated using `secrets.choice()` and `secrets.randbelow()`:

-> The `secrets` module is used for generating cryptographically strong random numbers suitable for managing data such as passwords, account authentication, security tokens, and related secrets.
+Its security is based on Python's [os.urandom](https://docs.python.org/3/library/os.html#os.urandom) to get cryptographically secure random bits to make an integer number.

-It also makes use of the [EFF Large Wordlist](https://www.eff.org/es/document/passphrase-wordlists) as words reference for passphrases.
+It also makes use of the [EFF's Large Wordlist](https://www.eff.org/es/document/passphrase-wordlists) as words reference for passphrases.

 A secure passphrase must be of at least 6 words, but 7 is better, and maybe you can add a random number to the list.
 If you need a password, make it bigger than 8 characters (NIST's latest recommendation), and preffer more than 12 (I recommend 16 or more).
 Passwords are comprised of digits, upper and lower case letters and punctuation symbols - more specifically: `ascii_letters`, `digits` and `punctuation` from [Lib/string](https://docs.python.org/3.6/library/string.html#string-constants) -.

-If you specify a list different than the EFF Large Wordlist, the minimum amount of words for a passphrase to be secure changes: for shorter lists, the amount increases. **Passphrase** calculates the minimum secure amount of words automatically and warns if the chosen number is low.
-It does the same for a password if it is too short.
+Those settings mentioned are speciffically for the EFF's Large Wordlist.
+If you specify a different wordlist, the minimum amount of words for a passphrase to be secure changes: for shorter lists, the amount increases.
+The minimum secure amount of words (for a passphrase) or characters (for a password) are calculated by **Passphrase** and a warning is shown if the chosen number is too low.

 ## Requirements

-For **Python 3.6+**:

-* numpy 1.13+ [optional] for faster entropy computation
-* flake8 [optional] for linting

-For **Python 3.2+**:

-* LibNaCl 1.5+
+* **Python 3.2+**
-* numpy 1.13+ [optional] for faster entropy computation
+* NumPy 1.13+ [optional] for faster entropy computation
-* flake8 [optional] for linting
+* Flake8 [optional] for linting

 [passphrase.py](/src/passphrase.py) is a stand-alone, self contained script (the word list is embedded in it).
-It detects whether you have Python 3.6+ or lower, and acts accordingly.
-For Python 3.6+, it uses `Lib/secrets` (and is preferred); for Python 3.2+, `libnacl.randombytes_uniform`.
+It gets plenty of benefits from NumPy if you use external wordlists, because it computes the entropy of it, but it works fine without it.
+For the embedded one, it makes no difference.

 ## How to use it

 Just download the script, preferrably fom the [latest release](https://github.com/HacKanCuBa/passphrase-py/releases/latest) - releases are always signed - and give it execution permission.
 It can be run as `:~$ python3.6 src/passphrase.py`, or if you copy it to /usr/local/bin (system-wide availability) or ~/.local/bin (user-wide availability), as `:~$ passphrase`.

 You can use `make install` to install it system-wide (requires root or `sudo`) or `make altinstall` for user-wide.
-Installing it simply copies the script to destination along with the man page.
+Installing it simply copies the script to destination directory, along with the man page.

 To install requirements, use pip: `pip3 install -r requirements.txt`.